 “This seems like a waste of $10,000, since BESS was part of the work they proposed,” McGraw said, referring to the proposed scope of work provided by BFJ and incorporated into its the comp plan update contract with the town.

-In the scope of work for the comp plan update contract, BFJ said the “Infrastructure and Utilities” section of the document, to be prepared in collaboration with L.K.
-McLean Associates.
+In the scope of work for the comp plan update contract, BFJ said of the “Infrastructure and Utilities” section of the document, to be prepared in collaboration with L.K.
+McLean Associates:

 “Under this topic, we will review where existing solar facilities are located, where they could be located – given existing infrastructure, and where it would be most appropriate for these facilities and other renewable energy facilities (i.e. battery storage) to be located in the future,” the scope of work states.